-‘Manhunt 3’ Leak Exposed As Fake By GTA Online News
+‘Manhunt 3’ Leak Exposed As Fake By ‘GTA Online News’

 Because of the controversy surrounding Manhunt, Rockstar may have shelved the series.
 However, a more likely reason would be the success of its other franchises like GTA and Red Dead Redemption.

 At the moment, Rockstar and its parent company, Take-Two Interactive, seem to be more focused on cementing the GTA and RDR franchises as staples in every gamer’s collection.
-To do this, it seems Rockstar had directed most of its attention to growing the two franchises that have been a massive success, i.e. GTA and Red Dead Redemption.
+To do this, it seems Rockstar had directed most of its attention to growing the two franchises that have been a massive success.